-Patients with loose skin on their stomach suffer from a very common condition, specifically excess loose skin of the abdomen that may or may not have stretch marks, excess fat and loose tummy muscles.
+Patients with loose tummy skin suffer from a very common condition, specifically excess loose skin of the abdomen that may or may not have stretch marks, excess fat and loose tummy muscles.
 The cause for loose tummy skin is usually childbearing and childbirth.
-During the pregnancy the baby expands the tummy skin beyond which the elastic recoil potential that the tummy skin will allow and there is damage to the elastic fibers resulting in excessive skin laxity.
+During pregnancy, the baby expands the tummy skin beyond which the elastic recoil potential that the tummy skin will allow and there is damage to the elastic fibers resulting in excessive skin laxity.

 There may also be extra fat and subcutaneous tissue under the loose skin and out towards the love handles, which may contribute to a cosmetically unattractive tummy contour.
 Other causes for loose tummy skin include excessive weight loss and weight gain and normal aging.